louisehizojie/system-monitor-client/README.md

 # 💻 System Monitor Client (React + Typescript + Vite)

 A fast, minimalist React application for system monitoring, built with **Vite**.
-Perfect for React newcomers looking for a quick start, modern tooling, and a real-world application structure.
+Perfect for React newcomers and developers looking for a quick start, modern tooling, and a real-world application structure.

+## 🐍 Companion Backend (FastAPI)
+This client is designed to communicate with a REST API to fetch real-time system metrics.

+I built a fast, minimalist backend API using FastAPI, which is also key for FastAPI beginners or developers looking for a simple working starting template.

+➡️ You can find that project here: [System Monitor API](https://github.com/louisehizojie/system-monitor-api)

 ## ✨ Features